raws/dotfiles/README.md

 Skipping /Users/ross/.vim because it already exists /Users/ross/.vimrc -> /Users/ross/.dotfiles/vimrc
-==> Ensuring required packages are installed... reattach-to-user-namespace is missing.
-Installing it using Homebrew...
+==> Ensuring required packages are installed...
 ==> Preparing tmux and Vim plugins...
 ==> Done!
 ```

-### Git

-macOS comes with Git preinstalled, but it doesn't include Bash completions.
-You'll probably want to `brew install git` in order to get those (and to use a more up-to-date version of Git).

 ### tmux